Climbing Mont Blanc: A Guide For Western Europe’s Tallest Peak

 The cost of climbing Mont Blanc varies hugely depending on how you approach your climb, where you travel from and if you buy, or rent your climbing gear (on that note, Chamonix Town is extremely well set up for renting anything you need).

 If you opt to go for a guided package tour (this usually includes rental prices of some of the more niche equipment too) you’ll be looking at paying between €1500 – €3,000 per person.

 If you do want to join a tour, make sure you read the small print, as they’re not all created the same.
 Some will include your flights, meals and acclimatisation days, while others might just be the price of the guide, with the option of add-ons.
 Tours also vary between three and five days long, so make sure you pick one that is right for your climbing abilities.

-For a guided tour, myself and 5 friends, including (Johnny from OneStep4Ward.com, Nelson from NelsonQuest) spent $2,750 USD for a guided tour with Mountain Tracks, which included the guide, accommodation and food (except for hiking days, which is fine by me as I like to choose my own!)
+For a guided tour, me and 5 friends, including (Johnny from OneStep4Ward.com, Nelson from NelsonQuest) spent $2,750 USD for a guided tour with Mountain Tracks, which included the guide, accommodation and food (except for hiking days, which is fine by me as I like to choose my own!)

 5 Routes For Climbing Mont Blanc